vuejs/vuex/docs/en/state.md

 }
 ```

-Because Vue.js computed properties are automatically cached (and only validated when a reactive dependency changes), you don't need to worry about this function being called on every mutation.
+Because Vue.js computed properties are automatically cached and only re-evaluated when a reactive dependency changes, you don't need to worry about this function being called on every mutation.

 > Flux reference: Vuex getters can be roughly compared to [`mapStateToProps`](https://github.com/rackt/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) in Redux.
-However, this leverages Vue's computed properties memoization under the hood, thus is more efficient than `mapStateToProps`, and more similar to [reselect](https://github.com/reactjs/reselect) and [NuclearJS getters](https://optimizely.github.io/nuclear-js/docs/04-getters.html).
+However, because they leverage Vue's computed properties memoization under the hood, they are more efficient than `mapStateToProps`, and more similar to [reselect](https://github.com/reactjs/reselect).

 ### Sharing Getters Across Multiple Components

 As you can see, in most cases getters are just pure functions: they take the whole state in, and returns some value.
-The `filteredMessages` getter may be useful inside multiple components, and it's totally possible to just share the same function between them:
+The `filteredMessages` getter may be useful inside multiple components.
+In that case, it's a good idea to share the same function between them:

 ``` js
 // getters.js